TimBroddin/more-game/README.md

 All game logic is in /src, resources can be found in /resources.

 Not really sure what the licence is, because I just copied the original (http://www.minder-spel.com/).
-But as Banksy once said: *They never asked for your permission, don’t even start asking for theirs.*
+But as Banksy once said:
+*Fuck that.
+Any advert in a public space that gives you no choice whether you see it or not is yours.
+It’s yours to take, re-arrange and re-use.
+You can do whatever you like with it.
+Asking for permission is like asking to keep a rock someone just threw at your head.*